 Farmworkers also suffer from chronic illnesses such as diabetes and hypertension, as do other low-income populations.

-Geographic and social isolation, traumatic migration experiences, discrimination, and culture shock put farmworkers at risk for mental health problems.
-In our 2015 patient population, 89% of farmworkers and family members were uninsured.
+Geographic and social isolation, traumatic migration experiences, discrimination, separation from family members, and stress related to working and living conditions put farmworkers at risk for mental health problems.

 How our contract sites serve farmworkers